 Adafruit METRO 328 – Adafruit METRO 328 is quite a user-friendly microcontroller.
 It has an ATmega328 at the core with 32KB of flash and 2KB of RAM running at 16MHz.

-Arduino Pro Mini 328 – The Arduino Pro Mini 328 is a microcontroller board which that has an ATmega328 chip at its core.
+Arduino Pro Mini 328 – The Arduino Pro Mini 328 is a microcontroller board that has an ATmega328 chip at its core.
 It consists of 14 digital input/output pins (of which 6 are PWM outputs), 6 analog inputs, an onboard resonator of 8 MHz, a reset button, and holes for mounting pin headers.
-A six-pin header can be connected to an FTDI cable or TTL serial adapter to power up the board and also for programming purposes.

 Arduino Uno R3 – The Arduino Uno is an open-source microcontroller board that is based on the microchip ATmega328P.
 It consists of 6 analog input pins, 14 digital input/output pins (of which 6 are PWM enabled), a 16 MHz ceramic crystal resonator, a USB-B port, an ICSP header, a power jack, and a reset button.

 Arduino Nano – Arduino Nano has the same functionality but is smaller in size than Arduino Uno.
-The other difference is that there is no DC power jack on Nano and is powered using a Mini-B USB cable instead of a standard one.
+The other difference is that there is no DC power jack on the Nano and is powered using a Mini-B USB cable instead of a standard one.

 How to program ATmega328p using Arduino IDE: